Words Brit Parks

 BP: Does being siblings cause you to feed off of each other or question each other more freely.

 BF: Every day we are throwing ideas back and forth.
-It’s honestly one of the most fun things about what we do.
-One of us will think of something and we will ping pong it until it’s perfect.
+It’s honestly one of the best things about what we do.
+One of us will think of something and we will ping pong it of each other until it’s perfect.

 Images courtesy of BETWEEN FRIENDS